About

 Background

-Joined Cisco Collaboration as engineering manager in 2014, where he co-founded the Collaboration Innovation Labs and led TeamTV, an internal video portal for distributed teams.
-He also contributed the first user interface for Monica, Cisco’s first virtual AI assistant for Spark and Webex.
+Joe joined Cisco Collaboration in 2014, where he co-founded the Collaboration Innovation Labs and led the development of TeamTV, an internal video platform for distributed teams.
+He also built the first user interface for Monica, Cisco’s early AI assistant for Spark and Webex.
 Earlier work included product engineering at Assemblage from 2012.

-In 2018 he raised over $800,000 as CEO of a venture-backed meeting-assistant company.
-The team released Touchbase, a lightweight video tool that reached more than 4,000 teams during the pandemic, and Nemo AI, a meeting-analysis system trained on thousands of hours of recorded conversations.
-The products worked; the market did not — a kind of pattern recognition that comes only from running a company through to its conclusion.
+In 2018, Joe raised more than $800,000 as CEO of a venture-backed meeting intelligence startup.
+The company launched Touchbase, a lightweight video collaboration product used by more than 4,000 teams during the pandemic, alongside Nemo AI, a meeting-analysis system trained on thousands of hours of recorded conversations.
+The products worked.
+The market timing did not.
+Running that company end-to-end shaped a pragmatic understanding of product, adoption, timing, and technical execution that now underpins LaserOwl.

 Why LaserOwl